19 Top-Rated Beaches near Orlando, FL

 A hot spot for surfers, the waves here are epic.
 Few visitors sit still for long on this luxurious strand.
 With bikes to rent, boogie boards to ride, and sandcastles to build, there's plenty to keep the entire family entertained.

 You can't miss the iconic Cocoa Beach Pier.
 A wooden gem that oozes charm, this 800-foot masterpiece offers shops, live music, fun restaurants, and spectacular views.
 Save time for a visit to Ron Jon's Surf School.
 It's the perfect place to learn how to surf and, hands down, one of the best beaches near Orlando.

 2. Daytona Beach

 If you're like most people, the words "Daytona Beach" conjure images of boatloads of college students wreaking havoc on Spring Break.
-While you're partly right, there's a lot more to this beach than the seasonal parties it's famous for.
+While you're partly right, there's a lot more to this beach town than the seasonal parties it's famous for.

 Yes, Daytona Beach is lively and fun.
 No, you won't love this place if you favor secluded spots and tranquility.
 That said, it's known as one of the best beaches near Orlando for families.